VILLASframework/documentation/docs/node/guides/getting_started.md

 :::caution

-Please make sure that your system fullfills the [requirements](../requirements.md) before proceeding.
+Please make sure that your system fulfills the [requirements](../requirements.md) before proceeding.

 :::